sunildroid/bookmyticket/readme.txt

 Code Building Guidelines :
 This project uses gradle based structure and can be imported directly in Android Studio.

+App Functionality : This app empowers daily

 Architecture Details:

-**MVP : This project uses MVP based architecture (Mindorks open Source base)  based on current project requirement which can be further extended to MVP-Clean architecture which is generally used for large project with several functionality and multiple data providers.
+**MVP : This project uses MVP based architecture (Mindorks open Source base)  based on current project requirement which can be further extended to MVP-Clean architecture which is generally used for large project with multiple functionality and data providers.
 **App uses modern enhanced Gradle based Structure to manage modules and keeping configurations and library dependencies out of main file for re-usability of dependencies and configuration among other modules.

 **Project Package Structure : App uses modern package structure based on features.

-**Singleton pattern is used for DataManager access.
+**Singleton pattern is used for DataManager access and FareCalculator.
+Using Singleton for FareCalculation avoids matrix initialization every time as station data is least frequently changed.

 User Interface :
 **ConstraintLayout and RelativeLayout is used for better performance.